HaoGao/haogao.github.io/_pages/cv.md

 Work experience
 ======
-* 2020 -- current  Lecturer in Applied Mathematics, University of Glasgow
+* 2020 --   Lecturer/Senior Lecturer in Applied Mathematics, University of Glasgow

 * 2016 -- 2020: Research Fellow & Proleptic Lecturer
   * School of Mathematics and Statistics, University of Glasgow